codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

 ![Dotcloud API key][screenshot-dotcloud-api-key]

-We copy the key [copy and close tab] and insert it into our deployment configuration at the Codeship.
+We copy the key [copy and close tab] and insert it into our deployment configuration at Codeship.

 ![Dotcloud deployment with API key][screenshot-dotcloud-deployment-api-key]